zouppen/aoc-2024/log.md

 puzzle.

 So, my code solution is looking for such frame and there's no need to watch videos anymore.
-Run time 1.3 seconds
+Run time 1.3 seconds.

 View my code: [Day14.hs](src/Day14.hs)